babylonchain/btc-staker/README.md

 2. Wait for the signatures from the covenant emulators
 3. Send the unbonding transaction to the BTC chain

-`--staking-transaction-hash` is the transaction hash from the response of `stake` command.
+`--staking-transaction-hash` is the transaction hash from the response of the `stake` command.

 ```bash